-An emergency shelter is a facility that provides shelter not exceeding a 6-month duration within a 12-month period to homeless persons, or others in need of shelter.
+An emergency shelter is a facility that provides shelter not exceeding a 6-month duration within a 12month period to homeless persons, or others in need of shelter.
 Such accommodations may include lodging, meals, laundry facilities, bathing, and/or other basic nonmedical support services.
 Senate Bill 2 (Cedillo, 2007) requires jurisdictions to allow emergency shelters in at least one zone or on one site without discretionary review.
-The Development Code (Section 11.32.090) allows permanent year-round emergency shelters by right in the general commercial (GC) zone district and requires a minor conditional use permit in the commercial mixed-use (CMX) zone and a conditional use permit in the neighborhood mixed-use (NMX) zone district.
+The Development Code allows permanent year-round emergency shelters by right in the general commercial (GC) zone district and requires a minor conditional use permit in the commercial mixed-use (CMX) zone and a conditional use permit in the neighborhood mixed-use (NMX) zone district.
 Emergency shelters are allowed by right on over 132 acres zoned GC.
 There are 48 vacant parcels in the GC zoning district that total 93 acres.
 The parcel sizes in the GC zone vary, and some services and employment centers are located in and near this zoning district, making them suitable locations for emergency shelters.
 Emergency shelters are conditionally allowed on over 669 acres zoned CMX and NMX, with 184 vacant parcels in the CMX and NMX zoning districts that total 426 acres.
-The County is in compliance with recent updates to state law requiring that the parking standards for emergency shelters standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone.
-Standards for emergency shelters from Section 11.32.090 are below.